 - The third banderillero keeps the same turn in both bulls, placing the second pair of banderillas.

 - As soon as the bugle sounds to signal the beginning of the tercio de muerte, the matador has ten minutes to carry out his performance.
-If he does not kill the bull within this time frame, a warning will sound granting him a further three minutes to finish the performance before a second time warning.
+If he doesn’t kill the bull within this time frame, a warning will sound granting him a further three minutes to finish the performance before a second time warning.
 He has two more minutes, but after the third warning, the matador must withdraw and the bull is returned to the pen for slaughter.

 The president’s handkerchiefs

 The president has five handkerchiefs of different colors with which he gives the orders and communicates with the people that are at the arena, in the alley or in the grandstands (e.g. the musicians)